ParkerBritt/opengl-simulation/README.md

 <h1 align="center">OpenGL Simulation</h1>

-A simulation project writtin with c++ and opengl
+A simulation project written with c++ and opengl